 - Check multiple platforms such as Facebook, Yelp, Angie’s List, and Google.
 You will not regret doing this extra work.

 2. Ask If They are Bonded and Insured

 The estate sale industry has yet to form any sort of regulatory rules.
-Out of all 52 states, zero of them regulate estate sale companies.
-There is no moral and ethical board that keeps track of who conducts good business and who does not.
-One thing you can do to see what companies are working hard and which are not is to ask if they are bonded and insured.
-This protects both you, as the client, and the company.
-Any smart business owner who operates estate sales for a living and does it legitimately will be both bonded and insured.
+Out of all 52 states, only a few of them regulate estate sale services to a minimal extent.
+With that being said, asking a company to provide documentation to prove their insurance policies are in place and up to date can ensure your home, the items inside your home, the shoppers, and the company are all protected.
+Anyone who operates a professional estate sale business and does it legitimately will be both bonded and insured.
 If any company answers no to this question, send them out the door and do not call them back.

 3. Visit One of Their Sales

 A company can claim they run a professional sale with hundreds of customers but how can you know for sure?
 The best way is to visit one of their current estate sales.
 It is an excellent way to see exactly how they operate and can give you an inside look as to how they will conduct your estate sale.
 Visiting a sale will show you:

 - How they stage the items in your home and if they keep the home staged or if it becomes a mess after the first hour.

 - Whether or not they stage all rooms or ignore areas like the garage and basement.

 - If they have friendly and professional staff helping customers.